davidson16807/tectonics.cpp/README.md

 # Getting Started
 Tectonics.cpp has been tested on many combinations of operating system, build system, and compiler.
 Here are a few of the most common approaches.

-Numerous makefiles exist throuhgout the library.
+Numerous makefiles exist throughout the library.
 These are used to build demos and run isolated unit tests.
 Simply run `make` in any project folder with a `Makefile` to run all the functionality that's defined within that folder.
 Alternatively, you can run `scons -u` from any directory and generate an executable.
 Building graphical demos requires two additional libraries: [GLEW](http://glew.sourceforge.net/) and [GLFW](https://www.glfw.org/).
 For more OS-specific details, see below.

 ## Ubuntu